RainbowSunDev/react-portals-wormhole/README.md

 Use the library (**React Draggable**)[https://www.npmjs.com/package/react-draggable] to move the spaceship around the screen.

+## Run the project

+Use `yarn start` to run the app in the development mode and open http://localhost:3000 to view it in the browser.

 ## To read more

 - [React Portals documentation](https://reactjs.org/docs/portals.html)